UbdaNam/react-todo-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Book Store <a name="about-project">
+# 📖 To-do-list App <a name="about-project">

 Hi there!
-Welcome to my To-do Web App</a>
+Welcome to my To-do-list Web App</a>

-Stay organized and increase productivity with our intuitive to-do web app.
+Stay organized and increase productivity with our intuitive to-do-list web app.
 Add, edit, and delete tasks with clear all functionality from any device.

 ## 🛠 Built With <a name="built-with"></a>